vicolaspetru/merged_repo/readme.txt

 == Changelog ==

 = 2.6.1 =
-* Fixed issue with the ingredients amount & unit to be visible in Rich Snippets
+* Fixed issue with the ingredients amount & unit to be visible in Structured Data

 = 2.6.0 =
 * Added Instagram & Pinterest call to actions in the footer of the recipe card (see details in the Settings page)